CAVEconnectome/MeshParty/docs/guide/filtering.rst

 More complex still, :func:`meshparty.mesh_filters.filter_two_point_distance` that finds mesh vertices which are close to the shortest path between two points.
-This is useful for filtering out stretch of dendrite of axon between two points.
+This is useful for filtering out stretch or dendrite of axon between two points.